ihh/choiceproof/README.md

 ~~~~
 *comment Copyright 2010 by Dan Fabulich.
 *comment
-*comment Please see original for licensing info.Dan Fabulich licenses this file to you under the
+*comment Dan Fabulich licenses this file to you under the
 *comment ChoiceScript License, Version 1.0 (the "License"); you may
 *comment not use this file except in compliance with the License.
 *comment You may obtain a copy of the License at